 Route public URLs for submits and redirects

-This guide is for a developer or technical admin who controls Apache (or compatible) rewrites at the site root and inside wckd-forms/.
+This guide is for a developer or technical admin who controls Apache (or compatible) rewrites for the site.
 You will confirm the canonical POST path for forms, reachable thank-you and not-sent targets, and (when needed) WordPress-safe rule order.
 Operators do not need this page unless they edit server config.

-Visitors POST to a single public path; the server must forward that path to wckd-forms/submit.php without stripping the body.
+Visitors POST to a single public route; the server must route that request to WCKD Forms without stripping the body.

-3. Open wckd-forms/.htaccess and confirm the package-local form-submit rule still targets submit.php for requests that enter the package first.
+3. If your install includes package-level rewrite rules, confirm the package-local form-submit route still reaches WCKD Forms for requests that enter the package first.

 Important.
-If this rule is missing, the browser returns 404 or the wrong script and submissions never reach app/public/api/intake.php.
+If this rule is missing, the browser returns 404 or the wrong script and submissions never reach intake.

 Intake redirects the browser to your configured success or failure URL; those URLs must return HTTP 200.